jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/4- A New Page.md

 > "h3" is like "h2", but smaller.  "h1" through "h6" are available, with "h1" being the biggest and "h6" the smallest.

 > "em" stands for "emphasis".
-It does the same thing as "bold".
+By default this does the same thing as italics (&lt;i&gt;).

 > "a" stands for "anchor".
 It's a link.
 We won't often use the bare "a" tag in Phoenix -- we'll prefer the `link` helper we'll introduce in chapter 2.6 -- but this html is good enough to get our page working.